Netflix/metaflow-docs/docs/metaflow/managing-flows/deployer.md

 # Deploying Flows Programmatically

-Besides running flows programmatically, you can deploy flows to [one of the production orchestrators supported by Metaflow](/production/scheduling-metaflow-flows/introduction) programmatically.
+Besides running flows via an API, you can deploy flows to [one of the production orchestrators supported by Metaflow](/production/scheduling-metaflow-flows/introduction) programmatically.
 For instance, you can use this feature to create a deployment script running as [a part of your CI/CD system](https://outerbounds.com/blog/continuous-delivery-of-ml-ai/),